EFForg/https-everywhere-lib-core/README.md

 ### `add_rulesets`

-Include the ability to add rulesets to a `RuleSets` instance via `RuleSets::add_all_from_json_string`.
+Expose the high-level API for adding rulesets to a `RuleSets` instance via `RuleSets::add_all_from_json_string`.

 ### `potentially_applicable`

-Include the ability to look up potentially applicable rulesets on a `RuleSets` instance via `RuleSets::potentially_applicable`.
+Expose the high-level API for looking up potentially applicable rulesets on a `RuleSets` instance via `RuleSets::potentially_applicable`.

+### `rewriter`

+Expose the high-level API for rewriting URLs

-### `updates`
+### `updater`

-Expose the structs necessary to update the rulesets dynamically via update channels.
+Expose the high-level API for updating the rulesets dynamically via update channels.